rgieseke/textredux/index.md

 ## Code

 TextRedux is released under the MIT license (see the LICENSE file in the source for the full details).
-The source code is available from [GitHub](https://github.com/nilnor/textredux).
+The source code is available from [GitHub](https://github.com/rgieseke/textredux).
+It was written by [Nils Nordman](https://github.com/nilnor) and is now maintained by [Robert Gieseke](https://github.com/rgieseke).

 ## Contribute